Vietnam: Foreign relations

 Throughout its history, Vietnam's main foreign relationship has been with various Chinese dynasties.
-Following the partition of Vietnam in 1954, North Vietnam maintained relations with the Eastern Bloc, South Vietnam maintained relations with the Western Bloc.
-Despite these differences, Vietnam's sovereign principles and insistence on cultural independence have been laid down in numerous documents over the centuries before its independence.
-These include the 11th-century patriotic poem "Nam quốc sơn hà" and the 1428 proclamation of independence "Bình Ngô đại cáo".
-Though China and Vietnam are now formally at peace, significant territorial tensions remain between the two countries over the South China Sea.
-The two countries maintain extensive economic and political ties.
+Its principles of sovereignty and insistence on cultural independence are reflected in historical documents such as the 11th-century poem Nam quốc sơn hà and the 1428 proclamation Bình Ngô đại cáo.
+Following the partition of Vietnam in 1954, North Vietnam maintained relations with the Eastern Bloc, while South Vietnam maintained relations with the Western Bloc.
 Vietnam holds membership in 63 international organisations, including the United Nations (UN), Association of Southeast Asian Nations (ASEAN), Non-Aligned Movement (NAM), International Organisation of the Francophonie (La Francophonie), and World Trade Organization (WTO).
 It also maintains relations with over 650 non-governmental organisations.
 As of 2010, Vietnam had established diplomatic relations with 178 countries.

 Vietnam's current foreign policy is to consistently implement a policy of independence, self-reliance, peace, co-operation, and development, as well as openness, diversification, multilateralisation with international relations.
 The country declares itself a friend and partner of all countries in the international community, regardless of their political affiliation, by actively taking part in international and regional cooperative development projects.
-Since the 1990s, Vietnam has taken several key steps to restore diplomatic ties with capitalist Western countries.
-It already had relations with communist Western countries in the decades prior.
+Since the 1990s, Vietnam has taken several key steps to restore diplomatic ties with Western countries.
+It already had relations with some of them in the decades prior.
 Relations with the United States began improving in August 1995 with both states upgrading their liaison offices to embassy status.
-In May 2016, US President Barack Obama further normalised relations with Vietnam after he announced the lifting of an arms embargo on sales of lethal arms to Vietnam.
-Despite its historical past, today Vietnam is considered to be a potential ally of the United States, especially in the geopolitical context of the territorial disputes in the South China Sea and in the containment of Chinese expansionism.
+In May 2016, US President Barack Obama further normalised relations with Vietnam by announcing the lifting of the arms embargo on lethal weapons sales.
+Vietnam nowadays has pursued closer ties with the US, especially in the geopolitical context of its territorial disputes with China in the South China Sea.
+Though China and Vietnam are now formally at peace, significant tensions remain between the two countries over the these issues.
+The two countries, however, maintain extensive economic and political ties.
+Vietnam's foreign policy is now focused on balancing its ties with both China and the United States.
 Vietnam also maintains close military and security relations with Russia.